-- 1. All players must be fully paid-up members of the club at the time of entering the competition.
-The entry fee is £2 per person and the usual rink fees are payable. - 2.
-All team players names must be provided when a competition entry form is completed. - 3.
-Team Secretaries names must be entered together with a phone number and an e-mail address. - 4.
-Sole entrants and Team Secretaries must sign the entry form confirming they and their team members will comply with the competition rules and be available to play on either or both days of Finals Weekend if successful. - 5.
-The age limit for under 12 and under 18 competitions will relate to the player's age on finals date.
+1. All players must be fully paid-up members of the club at the time of entering the competition.
+The entry fee is £2 per person and the usual rink fees are payable.

+2. All team players names must be provided when a competition entry form is completed.

+3. Team Secretaries names must be entered together with a phone number and an e-mail address.

+4. Sole entrants and Team Secretaries must sign the entry form confirming they and their team members will comply with the competition rules and be available to play on either or both days of Finals Weekend if successful.

+5. The age limit for under 12 and under 18 competitions will relate to the player's age on finals date.
 Up to the Final these matches will be played in two 5 and two 7 end sets respectively, with a one end tie break if needed.

+6. Entrants to the Men and Ladies Singles, who also play at another club, if successful, must represent BIBC in the Champions of Champions competition.